Australia–Nauru relations: History

 During World War I, Australia seized control of Nauru, a German territory.
 Britain, Australia and New Zealand were given a joint League of Nations Mandate over Nauru in 1920, but the island was administered by Australia.
 It was governed by Australia as a United Nations Trust Territory after World War II.
-In 1968, Nauru became an independent sovereign nation.
+In 1968, Nauru became an independent sovereign nation, following the Australian parliament's passage of the Nauru Independence Act 1967.

 Bilateral relations since Nauru's independence

 In 1989, Nauru appealed against Australia to the International Court of Justice, due to the environmental devastation inflicted by phosphate mining during the colonial period.
-In 1993, Australia offered Nauru an out-of-court settlement of 2.5 million Australian dollars annually for 20 years.
+In 1994, Australia agreed to settle the matter with Nauru out of court.
+The Australian Government agreed to pay Nauru A$57 million in compensation as well as A$50 million over the next 20 years.

 In 2001, bilateral relations were strengthened by an agreement known as the "Pacific Solution".
 Nauru agreed to host a detention centre for refugee applicants seeking asylum in Australia, in exchange for economic aid.
 This agreement came to an end in 2007, following the election of Kevin Rudd as Prime Minister of Australia, prompting Nauruan concerns about the future of the island's revenue.

-In 2008, talks began between Australia and Nauru regarding the future of the former's economic development aid to the latter.
+In March 2008, talks began between Australia and Nauru regarding the future of the former's economic development aid to the latter.
 Nauruan Foreign and Finance Minister Dr Kieren Keke stated that his country did not want aid handouts.
 One possible solution currently being explored would be for Australia to assist Nauru in setting up a "boat repair industry" for regional fishing vessels.
 In July 2008, Australia pledged €17 million in aid for the following financial year, along with assistance for "a plan aimed at helping Nauru to survive without aid", according to ABC Radio Australia.

+On 9 December 2024, Australia and Nauru signed a joint security treaty which provided for Australia to provide Nauru with A$100 million (US$64 million) in direct aid over five years in exchange for Nauru consulting with Australia before signing any bilateral agreements with other countries.

+On 29 August 2025, Australia signed an agreement with Nauru allowing for the deportation of formerly detained people without valid Australian visas to the island in exchange for financial compensation of at least A$408 million.

 Economic relations

 In 1972, the government of Nauru bought the land at a price of A$19 million which became Nauru House in Melbourne as an international investment.
 In 2004, the Nauruan Government was forced to sell Nauru House to pay off debts.

-Australia remains one of Nauru's two main diplomatic and economic partners, along with the Republic of China (Taiwan).
+Australia remains one of Nauru's major diplomatic and economic partners.